Giuseppe Montana

-Giuseppe Montana, ([dʒuˈzɛppe monˈtaːna]; Agrigento, 8 October 1951 – Santa Flavia, 28 July 1985), was an Italian policeman assassinated by the Cosa Nostra.
+Giuseppe Montana, ([dʒuˈzɛppe monˈtaːna]; Agrigento, October 8, 1951 – Santa Flavia, July 28, 1985), was an Italian policeman assassinated by the Cosa Nostra.

 Life

-Commissioner of the Judicial police of Palermo, he was chief of the new created Sezione Catturandi, which was responsible for the search of fugitives.
+Commissioner of the Judicial police of Palermo, he was chief of the newly created Sezione Catturandi, which was responsible for the search for fugitives.
 In this role he gained great results, discovering Michele Greco's arsenal in 1983 and capturing Tommaso Spadaro (Giovanni Falcone's childhood friend), who became the boss of cigarette smuggling and drug trafficking.
 He collaborated with the San Michele maxi blitz of the Antimafia pool, taking part in the 475 arrest orders.
-He continued to work closely together with the pool until his last day, consolidating the relationship with that structure born with prosecutor Rocco Chinnici, engaged in the front line of the struggle against the Cosa Nostra.
+He continued to work closely with the pool until his last day, consolidating the relationship with that structure born with prosecutor Rocco Chinnici, engaged in the front line of the struggle against the Cosa Nostra.

 Following Chinnici's killing, Montana said: "In Palermo we are just about ten people to constitute a real threat to the Mafia.
 And their hitmen know us all.
 We are easy targets, unfortunately, and if the Mafia decide to kill us they can do it without difficulty."